 All devotees are strongly encouraged to wear proper attire when they enter the temple.
 Devotees are required to wear proper footwear and avoid the wearing of slippers when entering the prayer hall of the Taoist temple.

-Taoism or of ancient the 'Dao' valt is regard universe value changes in
+Taoism or of ancient the 'Dao' volt is regard universe when the changes in